vitormcruz/tome/README.md

 Rules are:
  1. All strings enclosed by quotation marks (") are considered parameters of the scenario and will be used as arguments to the `run` block parameter in the order they were defined in the text;
- 2. Enclosed strings starting with `equals:` are considered assertions with special behavior. `assertSuccessFor:`, for example, is a message answered by that kind of assertion that validate if the argument is equals to the defined value in the specification definition;
+ 2. Enclosed strings starting with `equals:` are considered assertions parameters with special behavior. `assertSuccessFor:`, for example, is a message answered by that kind of assertion that validate if the argument is equals to the defined value in the specification definition;
  3. All parameters **must** be used, otherwise the scenario execution fails.
 This is a reinforcement of the link between the specification definition and its execution.

 ### Multiple Similar Scenarios